|Nutrition Facts (per serving)|

-Amba is a popular Middle Eastern pickled mango condiment that's particularly common in Iraq, Saudi Arabia and Israel.
-It's similar to an Indian mango chutney.
+Amba is a popular Middle Eastern pickled mango condiment that's particularly common in Iraq, Saudi Arabia, and Israel.
+It's similar to Indian mango chutney.

 Note that traditional amba sauce recipes usually call for unripened green mangoes that you should then ripen in the sun for several days.
 This recipe is a more practical shortcut using ripe fresh or canned unsweetened mangoes.

 2 tablespoons canola oil

 1 tablespoon lemon juice